PhucPhuc0410/Customer-Segmentation-using-RFM-Analysis/README.md

 ## Limitations

 - The results are based on historical data and may not reflect future trends.
--

----

-## How to Use

-- Run the SQL script in **SQL Server** with the `AdventureWorksDW2022` database.
-- Modify the reference date `'2013-11-29'` as needed.
+Regular updates are needed to track customer behavior dynamically.
+Modify the reference date `'2013-11-29'` as needed.
+- External market trends or competitor activity are not considered in this segmentation.
-- Customize segmentation rules based on business needs.
+- My different approaches may have some differences in results.
+The RFM thresholds and segmentation rules may not be universally applicable and should be adjusted based on specific business needs.

 ---